amdp-chauhan/complete-deployable-ml-solution/README.md

 ## API-First approach to make Machine Learning solution usable

 ### Introduction
 In this application I have solved 'Titanic Survival Prediction problem' and using simple **VotingClassifier** to make predictions.
-However, I am also trained many other models and if you want to then you can view their performance and can choose any of the desired model (by making some changes in `Src/utils/ClassificationModelBuilder.py` file) to make predictions.
+I have trained many other models as well and if you want to then you can view their performance and can choose any of the desired model (by making some changes in `Src/utils/ClassificationModelBuilder.py` file) to make predictions.

 ### Application Setup
 I have used Python's  `venv` module for creating/managing virtual environment and `flask` framework for API creation.